 Ophir oil field background and development details

 Cost savings of approximately 30% were identified and the capital budget was amended to $90m.
 The new field development plan was approved by PETRONAS in September 2015.

-Development plans for the field involve a low-risk development concept that includes a standalone development and drilling of three production wells from a single wellhead platform.
+Development plans for the field involve a low-risk development concept, which includes a standalone development and drilling of three production wells from a single wellhead platform.

 Drilling at Ophir

-The first well, A1, was drilled to a total depth of 3,070m with a horizontal length of 1,00m, while the total depth of A3 was 3,332m and its horizontal depth was more than 1,100m.
+The A2 well was drilled to a depth of 3,070m with a horizontal length of 1,00m, while the total depth of A3 was 3,332m and its horizontal depth was more than 1,100m.